Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-mocking-trait-name" %} define a trait named after the client name + "Methods" e.g., `SecretClientMethods`.

-{% include requirement/MUST id="rust-client-mocking-trait-namespace" %} place these traits in the root module e.g., `azure_storage_blobs` or `azure_security_keyvault::secrets` so they are automatically discoverable by the Language Server Protocol (LSP).
+{% include requirement/MUST id="rust-client-mocking-trait-namespace" %} place these traits in the root module e.g., `azure_storage_blobs` or `azure_security_keyvault_secrets` so they are automatically discoverable by the Language Server Protocol (LSP).

 {% include requirement/MUST id="rust-client-mocking-trait-methods" %} implement all methods of the client methods trait on the client which have the body `unimplemented!()` or `std::future::ready(unimplemented!())` for async methods e.g.,